-Early Infantile Krabbe Disease (EIKD) is the most severe form affecting ~85-90% of all cases.1 As with many lysosomal storage disorders, babies may appear normal for the first few months of life and then begin to develop noticeable symptoms.
-Infantile Krabbe disease is the most common and most severe form of Krabbe.
-The onset of symptoms of the Infantile form appears clinically between 0-13 months of age.
-Learn more about diagnosis, treatment and care of EIKD.
+Infantile Krabbe Disease (IKD) is the most severe form affecting ~85-90% of all cases.1 As with many lysosomal storage disorders, babies may appear normal for the first few months of life and then begin to develop noticeable symptoms.
+The onset of symptoms of the Infantile form appears clinically between 0 to 1 year of age.
+Learn more about IKD symptoms diagnosis and treatment.

 Some of the key characteristics associated with Infantile Krabbe disease are: